 The topic is consumers and their attitude that they DESERVE discounts.

 if you’re anything like me, you are constantly spit-balling ideas for your business.
-The truth is you have to always try new ideas to generate sales, build your brand, and increase awareness of your product.
+You want you’re business to grow and prosper.
+A friend recommended to me that I check out this Whitehat thing to help me with my business.
+But the truth is you have to always try new ideas to generate sales, build your brand, and increase awareness of your product.

 Will it work?
 Maybe.
 Maybe not.